 Public spaces such as plazas, natural areas, parks, and sports facilities provide a physical place for gathering and connection.
 Access to these facilities can greatly benefit physical and mental health by encouraging organized or casual recreational activities.
 These venues can provide opportunities for social interaction, relaxation and a connection with nature, all of which have well-established links to good mental health.
-Moreno Valley's Parks and Community Services Department maintains about 482 acres of parkland throughout the city, including a variety of community, neighborhood and specialty parks, as well as a network of trails and greenways.
+Moreno Valley's Parks and Community Services Department maintains about 482 acres of parkland throughout the City, including a variety of community, neighborhood and specialty parks, as well as a network of trails and greenways.
 Continuing to ensure that citizens have access to recreation and open space facilities, and that access is equitably distributed throughout the City is important to a healthy future for Moreno Valley.
-Construction is underway on an amphitheater at the Civic Center complex which will provide a better experience for a number of recurring annual events and provide the opportunity for additional events.
+The Moreno Valley Civic Center Amphitheater constructed in 2021, provides a better experience for a number of recurring annual events and provides the opportunity for additional events.